 I have family in West Cumbria and when I was a kid my dad would often choose to take the much longer scenic route home.
 I was thinking about this earlier as today marks three months since I was discharged from the neuro rehab ward on 6th January.
 What happened to Christmas and where has the time gone?!

 At the moment I could be said to be taking the scenic route.

-The thing is, I left the hospital with one crutch and a foot-up three months ago and I am still using these now.
-The days of overnight significant breakthroughs are over.
+The thing is, a little over three months since my discharge, I’m reliant on one crutch and a foot-up .
+The days of significant overnight breakthroughs are over.

 This is the hard part.
 Persisting when it might not seem to make a difference, but believing eventually it will.